 On June 19, 1865, opens a new window, the last group of enslaved people in the United States heard the recitation of the Emancipation Proclamation, opens a new window.
 In Galveston, Texas, several thousand Black slaves were gathered to hear the proclamation, written by President Abraham Lincoln and carried throughout the Southern States by the Union Army, and told they were free.
 And had been for over two and a half years, as it had gone into effect on January 1, 1863.
 (With limited Union occupation prior to 1865, most Texan slaveowners had just...neglected to inform their slaves that they were no longer thus.)
 While January First was a nationwide day of celebration to former slaves and their children, June Nineteenth, coined Juneteenth, was a day of celebration as well, first in Galveston, then throughout Texas, where it would spread to the surrounding states and then across the country as The Great Migration pushed the children and grandchildren of former slaves into other parts of the country.

-Books About Juneteenth
+Books and Film about Juneteenth

 Celebrations Across the Nation